Surplus value: Origin

-This claim of priority has been vigorously contested, notably in an article by Friedrich Engels, completed by Karl Kautsky and published anonymously in 1887, reacting to and criticizing Menger in a review of his The Right to the Whole Produce of Labour, arguing that there is nothing in common but the term "surplus value" itself.
+This claim of priority has been vigorously contested, notably in an article by Friedrich Engels, completed by Karl Kautsky and published anonymously in 1887, reacting to and criticising Menger in a review of his The Right to the Whole Produce of Labour, arguing that there is nothing in common but the term "surplus value" itself.

 An intermediate position acknowledges the early development by Ricardian socialists and others, but credits Marx with substantial development.
 For example: (Note: Spago incorrectly claims that "surplus value" appears in The Source and Remedy of the National Difficulties (1821), by Charles Wentworth Dilke, claiming that "the quantity of the surplus value appropriated by the capitalist" appears in that text.
 This is a misreading of the Preface to Capital, Volume II by Engels, who quotes from this pamphlet but uses the phrase himself (not in quotes); the pamphlet uses "surplus labour".)

 What is original in Marx is the explanation of the manner in which surplus value is produced.